|MP 8.01.27||Hematopoietic Stem-Cell Transplantation for Breast Cancer|

 For indications considered investigational, the following considerations may supersede this policy:

-- State mandates requiring coverage for autologous bone marrow transplantation offered as part of NIH-approved clinical trials of autologous bone marrow transplantation.
+- State mandates requiring coverage for autologous bone marrow transplantation offered as part of clinical trials of autologous bone marrow transplantation approved by the National Institutes of Health (NIH).

 - Some plans may participate in voluntary programs offering coverage for patients participating in NIH-approved clinical trials of cancer chemotherapies, including autologous bone marrow transplantation.